Teach! The Art of Teaching Adults

 A picture is worth a 1000 words

-Packed with proven insights and advice from a master teacher, this handbook enables instructors at all levels to successfully teach any subject to adults.
+Packed with essential and proven insights and advice from a master teacher, this handbook enables instructors at all levels to successfully teach any subject to adults.

 Meyer is candid about the realities of the adult classroom.
 Techniques enable teachers to optimize their teaching skills, polish their presentations, and effectively manage students.
 Beginning with basic teaching techniques and progressing through lesson plans, discipline, and avoiding common mistakes, this book offers a step-by-step approach to achieving positive results.
 In this new edition an overview of presentation skills for business, education, professional, and informal settings contribute to the handbook's effective use in the classroom and workplace.